Louder Than Concorde Tour: Tour

-Elton and his band recorded the Blue Moves album (and No. 1 hit single Don't Go Breaking My Heart) in Toronto in March 1976, and began touring the UK on 29 April in Leeds.
+John and his band recorded the Blue Moves album (and No. 1 hit single "Don't Go Breaking My Heart") in Toronto in March 1976, and began touring the UK on 29 April in Leeds.
 This leg of the tour, which included a midnight show in Glasgow, ended on 4 June in Cardiff.
-On 29 June 1976 in Landover, Maryland, the eastern half of the US got the newly named "Louder Than Concorde (But Not Quite As Pretty)" tour, a testament to the onslaught Elton and his ferocious band were delivering to a country in the midst of its Bicentennial celebration.
+On 29 June 1976 in Landover, Maryland, the eastern half of the US got the newly named "Louder Than Concorde (But Not Quite As Pretty)" tour, a testament to the onslaught John and his ferocious band were delivering to a country in the midst of its Bicentennial celebration.

-On 4 July 1976, Elton played Schaefer Stadium near Boston.
-Billie Jean King sang backing vocals and Elton slipped Holiday Inn in to the 20-song set list, a unique event on this tour.
+On 4 July 1976, John played Schaefer Stadium near Boston.
+Billie Jean King sang backing vocals and John slipped "Holiday Inn" in to the 20-song set list, a unique event on this tour.
 Part-way through this leg of the tour, Ray Cooper fell ill and was forced to miss roughly a dozen shows.
-Ever the punsmith, Elton declared that the missing percussionist was "Ray Cooper-ating from surgery."
+Ever the punsmith, John declared that the missing percussionist was "Ray Cooper-ating from surgery."

 The tour concluded in mid-August with a record-breaking seven sold-out nights at Madison Square Garden.
-For these shows, Elton and the band shared the stage with the New York Community Choir and performed encores with Kiki Dee, Alice Cooper and the drag queen, Divine.
-As this week was winding down, Elton notified the band that he was taking a break from touring and the group soon disbanded.
+For these shows, John and the band shared the stage with the New York Community Choir and performed encores with Kiki Dee, Alice Cooper and Divine.
+As this week was winding down, John notified the band that he was taking a break from touring and the group soon disbanded.